swcarpentry/shell-novice/01-filedir.md

 sake of example, we'll be
 illustrating the filesystem on our scientist Nelle's computer.
 After this illustration, you'll be learning commands to explore your own filesystem, which will be constructed in a similar way, but not be exactly identical.
+Windows systems can be very different, but the `data-shell` directory we ceated for you will be similar to this exercise, and most Linux or Mac computers.

+Everyone just follow along with the instructor at this point.

 On Nelle's computer, the filesystem looks like this: